Drag to Select

 Preventing pointer events during drag with setPointerCapture

-To solve the first issue we can simply add setPointerCapture.
+To solve the first issue we can simply use setPointerCapture.

 onPointerDown={e => {